taetark/smiski-chance-generator/README.md

 # smiski-chance-generator
-Fun mini-project with percentage and chance prediction's of getting the Smiski you want.
+Fun mini-project in Python with percentage and chance prediction's of getting the Smiski you want.

 Smiski's are blindboxes originated from Dreams Japan that are inspired from ghost folklore.
 Blindboxes have become a popularized trend today with over thousands of communities dedicated to sets.
 Smiski's originally popularized itself in 2022 and have been a consistent part of the commuinity today.